WorldUkrainian city to relocate schools to metro stations

 The deadly threat of Russian missiles on Ukrainian cities

 Kharkiv, a city near the Russian border, is under constant attack from Moscow.
-The mayor, IhorTerekhov, told CNN that an S-300 missile can hit the city in less than a minute.
+The mayor, IhorTerekhov, told CNN that an S-300 missile could hit the city in less than a minute.

 “There is no time for an air raid alert,” he said.